yasingunaydiin/RegExorcist/README.md

 ## Usage

-1. Open the python code in Python.
+1. Run the app.
-2. Edit the text you want to remove.
-3. Run.

-Thats all for now.
+2. Browse a file.
+3. Give a name to the output file.
+4. (Optional) Choose one of the checkboxes
+5. (Optional) Add a specific word or character to remove.
+6. Run process